dcarbone/json-to-go/README.md

 There are a few possible options when parsing JSON, definable in the [Configuration](./src/JSONToGO/Configuration.php)
 class:

-- `forceOmitEmpty` - Will place the `json:,omitempty` markup at the end of struct properties
+- `forceOmitEmpty` - Will always place the `json:,omitempty` markup at the end of struct properties
 - `forceIntToFloat` - Will convert all `int` types to `float`.
 - `useSimpleInt` - Will, if using ints, use the simple `int` type rather than attempting to determine `int32` vs `int64`
 - `forceScalarToPointer` - Will turn all simple types (string, int, float, bool) into pointers